Hopkins Hollow Village

-Hopkins Hollow Village is an historic district along Hopkins Hollow Road, Narrow Lane, and Perry Hill Road in Coventry, Rhode Island, United States, and West Greenwich, Rhode Island.
+Hopkins Hollow Village is a historic district along Hopkins Hollow Road, Narrow Lane, and Perry Hill Road in Coventry and West Greenwich, Rhode Island.
 The village features American colonial and Federal era architecture.
-The Hopkins Hollow Church, built circa 1850 in a Greek Revival style, is located within the village adjacent to the Hopkins Hollow cemetery.
+The Hopkins Hollow Church was built around 1850 in a Greek Revival style, located within the village adjacent to the Hopkins Hollow cemetery.
 The village was added to the National Register of Historic Places in 2010.